-Prostitution is defined as the exchange of sex acts for money or the solicitation of one person by another person with the intent to engage in sex acts with the other person for money.
+In general, Prostitution is defined as the exchange of sex acts for money.
 In some countries and states, prostitution is legal.
 However, in the state of Louisiana, including the city of New Orleans, prostitution is illegal and people who pay for sex acts or who perform sex acts for money can be charged with a serious criminal offense.
 In most cases, prostitution crimes are categorized as misdemeanors.
-However, the Louisiana lawmakers have created several prostitution related offenses, such as pandering, that are felonies.
+However, the Louisiana lawmakers have created several prostitution-related offenses, such as pandering, that are felonies.

 Generally, allegations of prostitution in New Orleans arise through elaborate sting operations in which police officers go undercover and act as if they are seeking to purchase sexual acts from an escort.
 These operations are conducted by local, state and federal law enforcement.
 Criminal charges for prostitution or solicitation should not be taken lightly.
 A conviction can result in steep monetary fines, probation, community service, public shame and a criminal record.

 People who have been charged with prostitution in New Orleans usually feel embarrassed and are unsure of what they should do.
 It is normal to feel this confusion and uncertainty.
 You need the assistance of a skilled criminal defense attorney who is ready to listen and answer all your questions.
 Attorney Elizabeth B. Carpenter is an advocate for sex workers’ rights and the decriminalization of prostitution.
 She has defended many people in the New Orleans area who have been accused of prostitution crimes.